Meet Our Industry-Leading Experts

 Eric C. Buckner, CPA

 Mr. Buckner brings to Woodcliff forensic accounting and analytical skills to help clients with energy procurement, energy cost management, redistribution of tenant utilities costs and analysis of lease language for possible adjustments to allow landlords to provide their tenants with operating efficiencies, and recover costs accordingly.
-He is the principal of Desire Energy Group based in Owings Mills, Maryland.
-Previously, he was a senior director responsible for energy management at General Growth Properties where he oversaw 13 direct reports and more than 100 indirect reports in managing the supply and demand costs of the real estate company's electricity, gas and water consumption.
+He is the principal of Desire Energy Group based in Owings Mills, Maryland and purchasing director of Sinclair Broadcast Group.
+Previously, he was a senior director responsible for energy management at GGP (predecessor to Brookfield Properties Retail Group) where he oversaw 13 direct reports and more than 100 indirect reports in managing the supply and demand costs of the real estate company's electricity, gas and water consumption.
 Mr. Buckner joined GGP in November 2004 as part of its acquisition of the Rouse Company where he previously worked.
 There, he directed strategic planning, which included responsibilities for financial analysis and due diligence involving acquisitions and dispositions.
 Prior to that he held various positions at Rouse in operations and accounting where he functioned as a group controller.
 Mr. Buckner has volunteered for ICSC as an instructor at the University of Shopping Centers and was active in developing the ICSC Property Efficiency Scorecard sustainability benchmarking modeling tool for shopping centers.
 He is civic minded and volunteers for Habitat for Humanity.
 He was graduated cum laude from Towson University where he earned his bachelor of science degree in business administration majoring in accounting and financial management.

 George Caraghiaur, LEED AP